dialex/start-testing/docs/types/test-types.md

 ## Practice

+Puzzle analogy

+- Unit: Is this a functional piece of puzzle?
+- Integration: Does this piece of puzzle fit the adjacent pieces?
+- End-to-end: Do all these pieces together form the bottom edge of the puzzle?

 > I don’t believe there is such thing as a good test or a bad test.
 Even if I run the most simple and shallow of tests, if it reveals a bug, helps me come up with a new test idea, or reveals some information that is new or useful to me, then it’s a good test.
 This doesn’t mean that I can solely rely on simple or shallow tests.
 >
 > Good tests and bad tests do not really exist.
 It’s up to us as testers to create quality tests and determine what are the most suitable tests to discover information about specific risks.
 We can do this by questioning and discussing ideas with our teams.
 Additionally by discovering risks, forming test ideas around those risks, and being observant when executing them.
 Not every test will be of the same quality, or be structured in the same way, so you need to remain vigilant.
 It’s up to us, as we test, to question what we have done and what we have learned, to see if assumptions were made or if details were missed.
 We can always learn and improve to deliver better testing.